 When it comes to a rat's dwelling habits, finding evidence of their rat nest, rat burrow, or rat hole is a clue to their species.
 Norway rats typically live in burrows or rat holes.
 These rats often burrow alongside foundations and below garbage or woodpiles.
 In homes, the burrows or nest of the rats are found in kitchen, basements, garbage dumps, ponds, old furniture, yard water, and debris piles.

 The size of a rat nest varies depending on the number of occupants in it.
 For instance, a solitary rat will have a smaller nest than a rat that is nursing.
 The average-sized nest can fit inside a cereal bowl.

 How do Rats in Kitchen Cabinets Build their Nest?

-Roof rats construct their rat nest above the ground.
+Roof rats construct their own roof rat nest above the ground.
 You will often find these rodents nesting in attics, trees, and places with abundant shrubbery or vines.
 You might also find them nesting in the cabinetry, hollow ceilings, or inside walls.